derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 PHP's arrays, ``bson_t`` values can have the same key appear multiple times.
 Although the C driver had selected server ID ``1`` for this query, server ``2`` was used because it was the first ``serverId`` element in the options struct.
-But why where there two values in the first place?
+But why were there two values in the first place?

 If you look at the PHP test, you see the following::